p4sstime/p4sstime/README.md

 sm_ballhud                     cmd    # Open menu to toggle hud text, chat text, or sound notifications when picking up the ball

 SERVER
-sm_passtime_whitelist          0/1    # Disables shotgun, stickies, and needles
-sm_passtime_respawn            0/1    # Prevents switches classes while dead to instantly respawn sm_passtime_hud                1/0    # Disables the blurry screen overlay after intercepting or stealing sm_passtime_disable_collisions 0/1    # Prevents the jack from colliding with dropped ammo packs or weapons sm_passtime_stats              0/1    # Prints players total scores, saves, intercepts, and steals to chat after a game is over; automatically set to 1 if a map name starts with "pa" sm_passtime_stats_delay        7.5    # Change the delay between a team winning and the stats being displayed in chat
+sm_passtime_whitelist          0/1    # Toggles ability to equip shotgun, stickies, and needles sm_passtime_respawn            0/1    # Toggles class switch ability while dead to instantly respawn sm_passtime_hud                1/0    # Toggles the blurry screen overlay after intercepting or stealing sm_passtime_disable_collisions 1/0    # Toggles whether the jack will collide with dropped ammo packs or weapons sm_passtime_stats              0/1    # Toggles printing of players' total scores, saves, intercepts, and steals to chat after a game is over; automatically set to 1 if a map name starts with "pa" sm_passtime_stats_delay        7.5    # Set the delay between round end and the stats being displayed in chat sm_passtime_stats_save_radius  200    # Set the radius in hammer units from the goal that an intercept is considered a save sm_passtime_trikz			  0/1/2/3 # Set 'trikz' mode.
+1 adds friendly knockback for airshots, 2 adds friendly knockback for splash damage, 3 adds friendly knockback for everywhere
 ```

 ## TODO

 - [ ] Communicate with logs.tf owner to have PASS stats display on logs (in progress, waiting on reply)
-- [ ] Rename pre and post functions to make more sense and reorganize them based on that for easier work
 - [ ] sm_ballhud settings do not save

 The below unique bombs may require special map triggers that have not been added yet.
 Purely conceptual.

 ### Easy:
+- Track distance for scores; add to logs and chat msg thing
 - Track mega-high bombs; send as logs and chat msg (if player reaches z level of 3000, it's a mega-high bomb) [Example](https://www.youtube.com/watch?v=WWJ2iuPBGTM); use map entities (using code would be unnecessarily taxing)
 - Track pull bombs; send as logs and chat msg; (if ball gets splashed within half of a second of spawning, and it's caught in the air/hits side surf and then player scores while in the air, it's a pull bomb) [Example](https://youtu.be/2CgDMvSvXAc?t=228)
 - Track push bombs; send as logs and chat msg; (if ball gets splashed from front or back leaf within half a second of spawning, and it's caught in the air then player scores while in the air, it's a push bomb)